nizzwald/3d-shoe-configurator/README.md

 The idea for the 3d shoe configurator is to demonstrate various materials and textures that could be applied to a shoe.

+It was created for a tradeshow, so the final design caters to a tablet and had to be super easy to use and fool proof for the users of it.

 To start the application, click the index.html file within one of the three shoes folders: hiking, athletic, high top